Yamahluvs2Code/Library/README.md

 # Library

- This project is used for managing a library's data including the clients and books.
+ This project is used for managing a library's data including clients and books.
 The program starts of by asking the user to choose between adding a new client, adding a new book, borrowing a book, returning a book and listing the information of the clients and books.
 The program then enters into a switch statement